sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/index.md

 How to read this calendar:

-* Things above the line are due at 8am MT on the indicated day.
-Things below the line are due at 2pm MT on the indicated day.
+* Things above the line are due before 8am MT on the indicated day.
+Things below the line are due before 2pm MT on the indicated day.
 * Numbers like "1.1--2" mean you need to read those sections in the textbook, do the associated "comprehension check" problems (see [below](#readings-problems-etc)), and submit a [reading question](https://docs.google.com/forms/d/e/1FAIpQLSdg3-GJp5B9FOhZd6VvWv4Ls_Ms2qwgV3YGwNh8snx-Nuh9Lg/viewform) about those sections.
 * Abbreviations:
     - "Autobio" = [Mathematical autobiography](writing#autobio) (submit via Gradescope)
-    - "PS" = Problem set (submit via Gradescope)
+    - "PS" = [Problem set](ps) (submit via Gradescope)
     - "WR#" = {{ wr }} for week # (submit via Google Form)
     - "Proposal" and "Project" refer to the [project](project)
     - "Bio" = [Mathematical biography](writing#bio) (submit via Gradescope)